 - The Clinical Trial Protocol

-- The Investigators' Brochure for the clinical trial
+- The Investigators' Brochure

-- Informed Consent document submitted to the MUSC
+- Informed Consent document submitted to the MUSC IRB (optional)

 In addition, please note that some uploads, in particular the safety protocol, will most likely undergo multiple revisions so that during the course of processing uploads will need to be replaced with the most current versions.
 Each version should be dated and numbered.
 It is most useful if changes in versions are indicated e.g. by highlighting them.

 When preparing materials, applicable Medical Center, Pharmacy, and Infection Control Policies should be referred to.
 HRPP 4.11, Human Gene Transfer Studies Policy and Procedures, in the MUSC's IRB HRPP Program Guide should be consulted also.
-See Resources for links.